chingu-voyage4/Bears-Team-5/docs/follows.md

 ## **follow user**
 ----
-  follow the user with the provided `followedid`.
+  follow the user with the provided `username`.

 * **URL**